flandrade/flandrade.github.io/_posts/2024-08-09-sat-problem.md

 The steps are as follows:

 - **Initialization:** The Z3 context is initialized.
-- **Parsing Options:** The menu options are parsed into mnemonic objects using parseOptions.
+- **Parsing Options:** The menu options are parsed into mnemonic objects using the function `parseOption`.
-- **Adding Constraints:** The constraints for unique mnemonics and character restrictions are added/
+- **Adding Constraints:** The constraints for unique mnemonics and character restrictions are added.
 - **Solving:** The solver attempts to find a solution that satisfies all constraints.
 - **Output:** If the problem is satisfiable, the mnemonics for each option are printed.